muxy/gamelink-csharp/readme.md

 ## Requirements

-Before you get started you will want to register your extension at (dev.muxy.io)
+Before you get started you will want to register your extension in the [Muxy Dashboard](dev.muxy.io)

 ## Getting Started